Do you want to create a blog but don’t know how to? Don’t worry; you are in the right place.

-On this tutorial, we will learn to build a wordpress.org blog and not “wordpress.com.”
+In this tutorial, we will learn to build a wordpress.org blog and not “wordpress.com.”

-Stuff Needed To Create a WordPress Blog
+What is Needed To Create a WordPress Website or Blog

 Only five things are needed to create a WordPress blog:

-1) A domain name:
+A domain name

-There is this general believe that your domain name should be related to your blog niche, please note that its a choice which does not affect your blog.
+There is this general belief that your domain name should be related to your blog niche, please note that it’s a choice that does not affect your blog.

 Whichever domain name you choose is OK, but an easy-to-remember domain name is preferable.